PGY2 Ambulatory Care Residency Program

 The College of Pharmacy at NEOMED in conjunction with AxessPointe Community Health Centers offers a postgraduate year 2 (PGY2) ambulatory care residency program with an academic focus.
 The PGY2 program is designed to build upon the skills gained during a PGY1 year with an additional focus on managing an ambulatory care clinic.
 Residents will gain knowledge and skills necessary to grow and sustain an ambulatory care practice and develop essential academic leadership skills to be a clinical faculty member.

-Residents will serve as the primary clinical pharmacist for an outpatient-based internal medicine clinic in Akron, Ohio.
+Residents will serve as the primary clinical pharmacist for an outpatient-based family medicine clinic in Akron, Ohio.
 They will gain experience developing professional relationships with multiple healthcare providers in an underserved setting.
 One day per week will be spent in an academic setting with a focus on developing skills in course directorship, academic committee participation, and academic leadership.

 Why pursue a PGY2 in ambulatory care?

 Enhance leadership & project management skills

 Directly impact patient care

 AxessPointe Community Health Centers, a federally qualified health center (FQHC), is a not-for-profit corporation that delivers primary medical, dental, mental and preventative health services in medically underserved areas.

 80% of the residency is spent at the practice site

 Patient care responsibilities vary and are under the guidance of the assigned site preceptor.

 Residents gain experience as a clinical faculty member through teaching large and small groups, participating in committee work, and attending college and department meetings.